“If you want to achieve excellence, you can get there today. As of this second, quit doing less-than-excellent work.” —Thomas J. Watson

 Training Mindset and Trusting Mindset

-Eliot shows the different characteristics of the Training Mindset and Trusting Mindset:
+Eliot identifies the different characteristics of the Training Mindset and Trusting Mindset.
+This table shows a summary of those differences:

 |Training Mindset||Trusting Mindset|